Skip to Content

 The Allas pool complex, next to the Skywheel on Market Square, is your best bet for a kid-friendly experience.

-the allas outdoor pools near market square.
+The allas outdoor pools near market square.

 It has two heated outdoor pools —one with lanes for lap-swimming and one for families— plus an unheated sea-water pool that you can probably leave to the hearty locals.
 It also has three saunas, fitness classes and places to lounge.